-The rights and requirements of Minnesota Statutes section 13.825 are incorporated by reference into this policy and personnel should review and follow the current statute when there are policy conflicts or questions.
-(MN Statute 13.825)
+The rights and requirements of Minnesota Statute 13.825 are incorporated by reference into this policy and personnel should review and follow the current statute when there are policy conflicts or questions.

 If an individual asks an officer if a BWC is on or recording, research and experience shows the best practice is to tell individuals they are being recorded.
-While not required by law (MN Statute 626A.02, subdivision 2), the Saint Paul Police Department strongly encourages officers to tell people that they are being recorded, unless the officer believes that disclosure would result in a safety issue for the officer or public.
+While not required by law (Minnesota Statute 626A.02, subdivision 2), the Saint Paul Police Department strongly encourages officers to tell people that they are being recorded, unless the officer believes that disclosure would result in a safety issue for the officer or public.

-Section 13.04, subdivision 2, does not apply to collection of body worn camera data.
+Minnesota Statute 13.04, subdivision 2, does not apply to collection of body worn camera data.